V-G-spec/DLProject-MLP/src/Readme.md

 Evaluate CNNs on adversarial datasets and the original CIFAR10 dataset using `CIFAR10_CNN.ipynb`.
 For MLP, use `CIFAR10_MLP.ipynb`.

 ## Dictionary Learning
-The `dictionary_learning` folder contains scripts to reproduce our project's "Dictionary Learning with Sparse Autoencoders" section (2.4).
+The `Dictionary_learning` folder contains scripts to reproduce our project's "Dictionary Learning with Sparse Autoencoders" section (2.4).

 1. Collect last-layer activations for MLP and VGG using `harvest_activations_mlp.ipynb` and `harvest_activations_vgg.ipynb`.
    - Optionally, download activations from the Google Drive at the end of this ReadMe (`acts_B_12-Wi_1024_cifar10_test_postskip.h5` and `acts_VGG13_bn_cifar10_test.h5`, respectively).
 Perhaps confusingly, the sparse autoencoders (SAEs) are trained on activations elicited by images from the CIFAR10 ***test*** set.